daniel-furman/ensemble-climate-projections/README.md

 ```
 # This installs the modules
-pip install -r requirements.txt
+pip install -r requirements-py.txt

 # This activates the virtual environment
 source ensemble-climate-projections/bin/activate
 ```
 R dependencies are listed in a `requirements-R.txt` file, including the package version numbers.
-You can replicate the environment your codebase needs by using *devtools::install_version*:
+You can replicate the environment your codebase needs by using devtools::install_version:

 ```
 #!/usr/bin/bash
 while IFS=" " read -r package version;
 do
   Rscript -e "devtools::install_version('"$package"', version='"$version"')";
-done < "requirements.txt"
+done < "requirements-R.txt"
 ```